Luhuti

-Luhuti, Lukhuti or Lu'ash, was an Iron Age Syro-Hittite Aramean region during the early 1st millennium BC located in northern Syria, in an area that used to be called Nuhašše.
+Luhuti, Lukhuti or Lu'ash, was a Neo-Hittite region during the early 1st millennium BC, located in northern Syria, in an area that used to be called Nuhašše.

-Political Situation and Capital
+Political situation and capital

-Luhuti was a region of uncertain political status, known primarily from Assyrian inscriptions, and the stele of Zakkur king of Hamath.
+Luhuti was a region of uncertain political status, known primarily from Assyrian inscriptions, and the stele of king Zakkur of Hamath.
 Luhuti is never attested as a kingdom of its own or as having a single central authority, although it did constitute an independent interconnected region.
 The Assyrian inscriptions that describe Luhuti as a country with many cities and troops.